 This Unit provides a scholarly forum to study the global Catholic community.
 We welcome critical studies, cultural, ethical, historical, and theological perspectives.
 We seek to mirror the subject community’s diversity in pursuing equally diverse methods to study that community.

 The Catholic Studies Unit invites submissions on diverse subjects in the study of Catholics and Catholicism across time and place.
 We are interested in proposals that are attentive to the ways in which history and theory relate to one another within the field of Catholic Studies.
 Co-chairs are happy to consult with those who are developing individual papers, paper sessions, roundtable proposals, or other creative formats.

-The Unit encourages proposals on the following topics for the 2023 meeting in San Antonio, Texas:
+The Unit encourages proposals on the following topics for the 2024 meeting in San Diego, CA.